Pandora-Finance/Kylix-V1/README.md

 # NFT-marketplace-contract

-Pandora NFT marketplac contract used at Pandora Dapp.
+Pandora NFT marketplace contract used at Pandora Dapp.
 Details and readme are coming soon.

 ## Contributing :raising_hand_woman: